 The distance between one’s toes “may have an effect on self-esteem levels, especially among surfers and swimmers” (Lovegood and Sorenson 55).

 For three or more authors, use the abbreviation et al. (Latin for “and others”):

 Jane Austen’s villains are “either superficial Romantics or dissipated boors” (De Bourgh et al. 98).

 If a source lacks an author, cite it by its title instead.
-Use the full title in the body of your text, you may use the full title (at least the first time), but in parentheses a short version is required:
+In the body of your text, you may use the full title (at least the first time), but in parentheses a short version is required:

 The Dakar Rally: The Greatest Race on Earth provides a riveting account of the famous race, but it lacks any reference to the death toll.

 The Dakar Rally has long been “one of the most dangerous races on earth” (Dakar Rally 42).

 If there is no title or author, then use whatever descriptive phrase you have used in the Works Cited.

 If a source has no page numbers, try use an alternative label.
 Here are some sample abbreviations you can use:

 sec. or secs. for section or section